bevry-archive/jquery-ajaxy/README.txt

 ----

 Changelog:

-v1.6.1-dev, September 01, 2010
+v1.6.1-beta, October 04, 2010
+- Added a 404 error page demo.
+- Got yellow background working for targets in IE.
 - Updated response and error proxies.
 This brings forth a B/C break if you were using the response action for errors.
 Now the error action contains responseData.
 - Error information is now a lot more precise and easier to debug.
 - Updated demo for new response and error handling.
-- This release is a minor B/C break, please refer to the demo code for the new error action.
+- This release is a minor B/C break, please refer to the demo code for the new error handling and actions.
+- Added support for ReInvigorate Ajax Tracking.

 v1.6.0-beta, August 31, 2010
 - Added aliases option.